-In 2019 the Conservatives scored a large electoral win, relegating the Labour party to one of its worst defeats in history.
+In 2019 the Conservatives scored a big general election win, relegating the Labour party to one of its worst defeats in history.
 But if in an election was held today, such result would be reversed.
 Labour would be the largest party.

 Introducing Britain Predicts.
-Built by Ben Walker of Britain Elects, and Michael Goodier and Josh Rayman of the New Statesman, Britain Predicts turns poll shares into predicted seats through a modified system of the strong transition model.
-Regularly reviewed, the model is one of the more advanced daily predictors of a general election result.
+Built by Ben Walker of Britain Elects, and Michael Goodier and Josh Rayman of the New Statesman, Britain Predicts turns poll shares into predicted seats in the House of Commons through a modified system of the strong transition model.
+Regularly reviewed and updated, the model is one of the more advanced daily predictors of a general election result.

 The model also features a calculator capacity.
-Enter your own poll shares to make your own predictions.
+Enter your own poll shares to make your own predictions of how you think things will pan out.
 Use the slider or boxes to shift the levels of support to figures you think are right, and when you’re ready, click “calculate” to see what our model thinks would happen.

 An election calculator is not a flawless way to predict an election, but a number of those online today have form for getting the results roughly right.